kammitama5/Puzzles/README.md

 # Puzzles
-notes involving interview stuff, graphs, algorithms, etc
+notes involving interview stuff, graphs, algorithms, etc I hope that I can have this as a life-long reference for interviewing and generally breaking things down / problem-solving

+## Topics

 - Eulerian Path
   - degree is the number of edges connected to that node.